SgtCoDFish/bedrock-bootstrap/00-foundation/README.md

 ## Boot Part 2

-So we know that after booting, control will pass to 0x20400000 immediately and then everything hangs.
+So we know that after the first bootloader, control will pass to 0x20400000 immediately and then everything hangs.
 What's at that location?

 ```bash
 (gdb) x 0x20400000